Corporate Social Responsibility and Supply Chain Compliance

 Our recent experience includes:

-- Conducting an investigation on behalf of a multinational retailer into sourcing relationships in Southeast Asia which were the subject of international media attention and regulatory scrutiny.
+- Conducting an investigation on behalf of a global retailer into sourcing relationships in Southeast Asia, which were the subject of international media attention and regulatory scrutiny.
 We also assisted the retailer in redesigning and implementing its global responsible sourcing compliance program to ensure increased visibility into suppliers throughout its supply chain.

 - Representing a group of U.S. apparel retailers in an investigation by an activist NGO into potential violations of foreign labor and environmental regulations in the retailers’ indirect supply chain.